Shacking Up: Why I’m Not Married

 R. proposed that I jettison most of my stuff and move into his calm Village apartment.
 “You can have the front hall closet for your clothes, but you’ll have to share it with the vacuum cleaner,” he said.

 It was a rescue, no denying that, and from more than a financial mess.
-My two best friends since the 60s—my children’s godparents—were dying of cancer, ragefully, and one of them, sublime Ela, was downstairs in the guest bedroom.
+My children's godparents—who were my two best friends—were dying of cancer, ragefully, and one of them, sublime Ela, was downstairs in the guest bedroom.
 I was over my head and slightly out of my mind, running a hospice for the queen of denial.
 When I told her I simply had to move, she went back to her apartment, grudgingly letting a team of us bring her food and get her to doctor appointments for the four awful months until her death.

 So I wound up my Chelsea life, holding a month-long tag sale and give-away, then headed downtown with my father’s chess table, my prized wooden spoon, and Rover the stone cat.
 Now R’s bedroom—our bedroom—smells of Shalimar, and my books and shoes are all over the place.
 If it’s still more his place than mine, I don’t mind.
 I’ve come home to myself here.
 (And the vac is very happy under a kitchen counter.)